pts/tinyveracrypt/README.txt

 * aes-xts-plain64.
 This is the default and the most common for TrueCrypt (7.1a, >= 5.0), VeraCrypt (1.17) and LUKS1 (cryptsetup >= 1.6.0,
   cryptsetup 2.1.0).
+For TrueCrypt and VeraCrypt encrypted volumes, tinyveracrypt supports only this cipher.
-* aes-cbc-essiv:sha256 (only for LUKS).
+* aes-cbc-essiv:sha256.
 This used to be most common for LUKS1 (earlier versions of cryptsetup).
 This was the default in cryptsetup < 1.6.0.
 A bit less secure than aes-xts-plain64 (see explanation in the cryptsetup FAQ